Trip planner integration

 In order to add trip planning capabilities you need two components: the Furkot trip planner widget and plan with Furkot buttons.
 Together, they support the following scenario:

-1. visitor reads your description of a place and decides to visit it on their trip,
+1. visitor reads your description of a place and decides to visit it on their trip

-2. visitor clicks on the plan with Furkot button,
+2. visitor clicks on the plan with Furkot button

-3. Furkot displays a widget allowing visitors to select the specific trip,
+3. Furkot displays a widget allowing visitors to select the specific trip

-4. visitor clicks the done button and continues to browse the content of your website.
+4. visitor clicks the done button and continues to browse the content of your website

 Trip planner widget

-The script will find all plan with Furkot buttons on the page and configure them to add stops to trips within Furkot trip planner widget.
+The script will find all plan with Furkot buttons on the page and configure them to add stops to trips within the Furkot trip planner widget.
 Click on the button below to see how it works.

 Check also real-life examples of the embedded Furkot trip planner: